tainacan/tainacan/README.md

 In addition to [our documentation](https://wiki.tainacan.org/) and [instructional videos](https://youtu.be/oEl9bWe_rWI), we provide technical support on our [online forum](https://tainacan.discourse.group) in English, Portuguese and Spanish.
 You are welcome to send all of your questions!

+Inside the WordPress admin, Tainacan's main pages also provide contextual guidance in the native WordPress Help panel.
+Open a Tainacan admin page and click **Help** in the upper-right corner to see page-specific tips and documentation links.

 ### Developers

 Please refer to our [Developers Documentation](https://tainacan.github.io/tainacan-wiki/#/dev/) if you want to develop Tainacan plugins, themes or if you want to contribute to the core.